ROD LEW

 Priya

 Priya graduated with a Bachelor’s in Health Sciences- Concentration in Public Health from California State University, East Bay.
-Her interest lies in representing underserved AA & NH/PI communities through community-based participatory research (CBPR), advocacy, and creating culturally tailored resources.
-In her free time, she enjoys working with her mentor, Dr. Arnab Mukherjea and lab mates to learn more about Indo-Fijian health behaviors.
-Priya currently serves as the Program Director for the Asian Pacific Islander Caucus (APIC) for the American Public Health Association (APHA).
+Her interest lies in representing underserved AA & NHPI communities through community-based participatory research (CBPR), advocacy, and creating culturally tailored resources.
+In her free time, she enjoys working with her mentor, Dr. Arnab Mukherjea, and lab mates to learn more about Indo-Fijian health behaviors and the diasporic experience.
 Priya strives to bring representation for her diasporic Indo-Fijian community, in hopes of creating more public health advocates and community leaders.

 Kehaulani